R60D/SourceMapStats/README.md

 * Open the Read.py to Configure the desired game. default is tf

 ## Debugging
 * Make sure that the python-valve folder is not empty.
-It contains a submodule that is required.
+It contains a submodule which is required.

-* cd <directory of repo>
+        cd <directory of repo>
-* git submodule update --init
+        git submodule update --init